alex-r-bigelow/ping-pong-tournament/formDetails/README.md

-To extract these files from your google forms, view the form like a participant would, and paste this code in the console (unfortunately, we can't automatically extract this stuff due to cross-browser constraints):
+To extract these files from your google forms, preview the form, and paste this code in the console (unfortunately, we can't automatically extract this stuff due to cross-browser constraints):

 ```javascript
 var formElement = document.getElementsByTagName('form')[0];